 As discussed in Note 7, the Company leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
-Rent expense incurred under the operating lease was \$44,000 and \$87,000 for the three and six months ended June 30, 2021 and \$42,000 and \$84,000 for the three and six months ended June 30, 2020, respectively.
+Rent expense incurred under the operating lease was \$44,000 and \$131,000 for the three and nine months ended September 30, 2021 and \$42,000 and \$126,000 for the three and nine months ended September 30, 2020, respectively.

 As discussed in Note 6, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
-J. Jeffrey Goater, a member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chief Executive Officer and a director of Surface.
-During the three months ended June 30, 2021, the Company did not record any revenue related to this agreement.
-During the six months ended June 30, 2021 the Company recorded \$850,000 of revenue related to its agreement with Surface, all of which was for an exclusive product license.
+J. Jeffrey Goater, a member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chairman of the Board of Surface.
+During the three and nine month periods ended September 30, 2021, the Company recorded revenue related to this agreement of \$50,000 and \$900,000, respectively, all of which was for an exclusive product license.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.